 Option 1: A Chilled 10 Days In Northern Vietnam

-• Anyone who does not like the idea of running around and prefers to have at least 1 relaxing day
+- You don’t like the idea of running around and prefer to have at least 1 relaxing day

-• Those who want a taste of Vietnam, but will return in the future to explore Central and Southern areas
+- You want a taste of Vietnam, but will return in the future to explore central and southern areas

-• Anyone interested about trekking in Sapa or experiencing a homestay
+- You’re interested in trekking in Sapa or experiencing a homestay

-• First time visitors to Vietnam because the north arguably has the most diverse tourist sites
+- It’s your first time in Vietnam (the north arguably has the most diverse tourist sites)

-Hanoi is the major hub for the North and it’s the ideal place to set up your base.
+Hanoi is the major hub for the north and it’s the ideal place to set up base.
 There are no shortages of cheap flights into Hanoi so be sure to grab yourself a bargain by being flexible on dates and times.

 In Hanoi, base yourself centrally for ease of access to tour departure locations.
 We recommend you find a hotel in either Hanoi’s Old Quarter (budget) or French Quarter (luxury).